jasonsantony/dotfiles/README.md

-# Dotfiles symlinked on my machine
+# Dotfiles symlinked on my Mac

 ### Install with stow:
 ```zsh